Most deal sites want to show you everything. We want to show you as little as possible.

 The Affiliate Disclosure

 We're transparent about this: Weekendwire earns affiliate commissions when you buy through our links.
-This is how we keep the site running without charging you or running intrusive ads.
+This is how we keep the site running without charging you or plastering the page with intrusive ads.

 The deals we list are the same deals we'd recommend if no money were involved.
 If that ever changes, we'll shut the site down.